Our Address: FZ LLC G 37 & G 34, Block 13, Al Sufouh Road Knowledge Park, Dubai PO Box : 501703

 Triangles are the most important objects studied in mathematics.
 They are closed figures with three sides and angles.

-Based on the length of sides and size of the angles, triangles are split in to six categories.
+Based on the length of sides and size of the angles, triangles are split into six categories.

-1. Equilateral Triangle:
+• Equilateral Triangle:

-An equilateral triangle has three congruent (equal) sides and each angle is 600.
+An equilateral triangle has three congruent (equal) sides, and each angle is 600.

 The Figure below shows an equilateral triangle with all sides equal to ‘a’ and each angle equal to 600

-Equilateral triangle
+Equilateral Triangle

 Figure 1: Equilateral triangle

-2. Isosceles Triangle:
+• Isosceles Triangle:

-An Isosceles triangle has two congruent sides and the angles opposite the congruent sides are equal in size.
+An Isosceles triangle has two congruent sides, and the angles opposite the congruent sides are equal in size.

-Isosceles Triangle
+Isoscaeles Triangle

 Figure 2: Isosceles Triangle

-3. Scalene Triangle:
+1. Scalene Triangle:

 All the three sides and angles of Scalene triangles are different.